dstl/baleen/README.md

 Baleen is still under active development, and is released here not as a final product but as a work in progress.
 As such, there may be bugs, issues, typos, mistakes in the documentation, and more.
 We hope that contributions from other users will improve Baleen and result in a better framework for others to use.

-# Upgrading to 2.4
+# Upgrading to 2.4 and later

-Baleen 2.4 contains a number of changes that may make it incompatible with older pipelines - for upgrade guidance see the [Upgrading Between Versions](https://github.com/dstl/baleen/wiki/Upgrading-Between-Versions#upgrading-230-to-240) wiki page.
+Baleen 2.4 (and later) contain a number of changes that may make it incompatible with older pipelines - for upgrade guidance see the [Upgrading Between Versions](https://github.com/dstl/baleen/wiki/Upgrading-Between-Versions#upgrading-230-to-240) wiki page.

 # Getting Started